RITESH-del/Webdev-Project/README.md

-How to run this code in your Computer just type these cmd in the CLI:
+To run this code on your machine, just type these cmd in the CLI:
 ```{bash}
 > npm install
 ```